 Reading Time: 4 minutes

-The origin of this on-line Bushwalking Manual is the Bushwalking and Ski Touring Leadership Handbook that was published for the Bushwalking and Mountaincraft Leadership Certificate Course (BMLCC).
+The origin of this online Bushwalking Manual is the Bushwalking and Ski Touring Leadership Handbook that was last published in 2000 for the Bushwalking and Mountaincraft Leadership Certificate Course (BMLCC).

 The BMLCC ran in Victoria for 35 years from the 1960s until 2003.
 Eight hundred people graduated from this community-based and run bushwalking leadership course and its offshoot, the ski tour leaders course.